ktor-doc-jp/ktor-doc-jp/advanced/pipeline.md

 pipeline.insertPhaseAfter(phase1, phase2)
 ```

-Then you can intercept phases, so your interceptors will be called in that phase, in the order they are registered:
+Then you can intercept phases, so your interceptors will be called in that phase in the order they are registered:

 ```kotlin
 pipeline.intercept(phase1) { println("Phase1[A]") }